publiccodenet/about/organization/strategic-council.md

 This commitment is estimated to be about an average 15 minutes per week.
 This is a voluntary role and non-remunerated.
-Membership of the strategic council can be terminated by either party and at any time in writing.
+Membership of the strategic council can be terminated by the member of the strategic council or the board of directors and at any time in writing.

 ## Members of the strategic council